TaeHoonHer/TaeHoonHer/README.md

 Made Simple Mips Processor using Verilog

 ### other
-- 대학생 연합 (학습보조 App 프로젝트 참여)
+- Participation in a University Student Union (Learning Assistance App Project)
-- 한림대학교 소프트웨어학부 학술 동아리 씨애랑 소프트웨어 전시회 참여(주제 : [딥러닝] 이미지 분류, 요금 예상, OTT별 콘텐츠 추천)
+- Participation in the Software Exhibition by Searang, the Academic Club of the Department of Software at Hallym University (Theme: [Deep Learning] Image Classification, Fare Estimation, Content Recommendations for OTT Platforms)
-- 디자인 협업 (Figma)
+- Design Collaboration (Figma)
-- 버전관리 (Git / Gitlab)
+- Version Control (Git / GitLab)
-- 배포 (단계적배포)
+- Deployment (Step-by-step Deployment)
-- 커뮤니케이션 (slack)
+- Communication (Slack)
-- 팀 (목적조직)
+- Team (Purposeful Organization)

 ## Awards and Honors
-- 한림대학교 창업아이디어 경진대회 대상[1위] - 2021
+- Hallym University Startup Idea Competition(1st), Hallym University, Korea (Nov.
+2021)
-- 한림대학교 창업아이디어 경진대회 금상[1위] - 2022
+- Hallym University Startup Idea Competition(1st), Hallym University, Korea (Nov.
+2022)
-- 한림대학교 Triple S Challenge 4위 - 2022
+- Triple S Challenge 4th - 2022

 ## Club
-- 한림대학교 소프트웨어융합대학 학술동아리 NoName - 2020
+- The academic club of the Big Data Department at Hallym University, known as "NoName" - 2020
-- 한림대학교 소프트웨어융합대학 학술동아리 씨애랑 텐서팀 - 2021
+- "Tensor" team, the academic club of the Big Data Department at Hallym University, known as "CERANG" - 2021
-  - FeedForward, BackPropagation 등 딥러닝 기초 공부
+  - Studying the Basics of Deep Learning such as FeedForward and BackPropagation
-- 한림대학교 소프트웨어융합대학 학술동아리 씨애랑 라떼팀 - 2022
+- "Latte" team, the academic club of the Big Data Department at Hallym University, known as "CERANG" - 2022
-  - Kotlin을 활용한 AOS 앱 개발 공부
+  - Studying Android App Development with Kotlin

-## 도움이 된 프로그램
+## Helpful Programs
 > Udemy
-> - 안드로이드 앱개발 부트캠프
+> - Android App Development Bootcamp
 > - Android Architecture Masterclass
-> - Deep Learning과 자연어처리의 모든 것
+> - Everything about Deep Learning and Natural Language Processing

-> 교내
+> On-campus
 > - Simple Mips Processor by Verilog
-> - 한림대학교 비전페어 IT 개발 직무[더존]
+> - Vision Fair IT Development Position at Hallym University [Douzone]
-> - 클라우드 AI 서비스 기반 VR/AR 앱 개발
+> - Developing VR/AR Apps based on Cloud AI Services
-> - 글로벌 SW전문가 취업 특강
+> - Guest Lecture on Career Opportunities as a Global Software Expert
-> - 제품 내장형 AI 동향
+> - Trends in Embedded AI for Products
-> - SW 전문가 특강 - 회사가 바라는 SW신입사원
+> - Guest Lecture on "Expectations of Software Companies for New Software Engineers"
-> - Docker의 개념 및 실습
+> - Concept and Hands-on Practice of Docker
 > - Overview of Hardware Acceleration for Deep Neural Network
 > - Introduction to Intelligent Algorithms for Automated Vehicle Systems
 > - ASIC Design & Verification